 The Brahmin: "Indeed, an Accomplished One has compassion for future generations.
 Magnificent!
 You have made the Dharma clear in many ways, revealing what was hidden, like holding up a lamp in the dark for those with eyesight.
 Master Gautama, remember me as a follower."
 (35)

 Siddhartha Gautama (Sanskrit) is Siddhattha Gotama in Pali.

-You are advised to study the whole suttra/sutta before making any resolves in matters they pertain to, allowing for a variety of interpretations.
+It may be wise to study the whole suttra/sutta before making any resolves in matters they pertain to, while allowing for a variety of interpretations.